 - Communication Disorders: Provides the prerequisite courses that are essential for graduate study in Speech/Language Pathology or Audiology.

 - Criminology: Provides a complementary perspective on the criminal justice system that is beneficial for students interested in Law School or graduate study in Forensic Psychology.

-- Deaf Studies: Overlaps to a large extent with American Sign Language (ASL) courses, so fits well for students who are satisfying their language requirement with ASL 101-103.
+- Deaf Studies: Overlaps to a large extent with American Sign Language (ASL) courses, so it fits well for students who are satisfying their language requirement with ASL 101-103.

 - Management or Human Resource Management: Overlaps with the Industrial/Organizational specialization and is beneficial for students interested in working in business organizations with a Bachelor’s degree.